gsanhueza/ArchScripts/README.md

 - `expand_cowsize.sh`: Expands live available space.
 Useful when installing packages in the live ISO.
 - `yay_install.sh`: Convenient script that allows you to install `yay` (an AUR helper) *after* installing your system.
-- `packages.sh`: A "database" of all available packages in the recipes.
-Used by ArchISOMaker.

 # Recipes